Danish West Indies: Emancipation

 When Denmark abolished slavery in 1848, many plantation owners wanted full reimbursement on the grounds that their assets were damaged by the loss of the slaves, and by the fact that they would have to pay for labor in the future.
-The Danish government paid fifty dollars for every slave the plantation owners had owned and recognized that the slaves' release had caused a financial loss for the owners.
+The Danish government paid plantation owners fifty dollars compensation for every slave they had owned and recognized that the slaves' release had caused a financial loss for the owners.